-Opihr and Le Gin 1 And 9 are finished perfectly with a little chopped chili.
+Aduro Devil's Tail Gin is finished perfectly with a little chopped chili.
 Not only do the chilies give your G&T a peppery and spicy kick, but, by bringing out botanicals such as star anise and cumin they create an extremely aromatic gin and tonic.

-Lavender is your new best friend if you love a floral, aromatic G&T. It may smell like your grandma's closet but trust us lavender creates a warm and wildly aromatic gin and tonic.
+Lavender is your new best friend if you love a floral, aromatic G&T. It may smell like your grandma's house but trust us. lavender creates a warm and aromatic gin and tonic.
 Try it with Aviation.

-Choosing the right garnish depends upon the dominant flavour of the gin and the botanicals used to create it.
-Taste your gin and tonic first and try and identify which word most fits its character.
-Is it lively and full of citrus, delicate and floral or mouth puckeringly bitter and dry?
-Would you like to amplify that flavour or add a contrast?
+Choosing the right garnish is all down to what the dominant botanicals are in the gin.
+Taste your gin neat and see if you can identify which word most fits its character.
+Is it lively and full of citrus, delicate and floral, herby and savoury or mouth puckeringly bitter and dry?
+Would you like to boost that flavour or add a contrast?

-Once you know the character of your gin, consult this list for some rough guidelines for what to choose.
+Once you know the character of your gin, use this list for some guidelines on which garnish to choose.

-Gin with a strong citrus flavour such as Wicked Wolf find balance with savoury garnishes.
-Herbs such as coriander, basil and thyme enhance the herbaceous and floral notes the gin has to offer so that it is less dominated by citrus.
+Gin with a strong citrus flavour such as Wicked Wolf can be beautifully balanced with savoury garnishes.
+Coriander, basil and thyme enhance the herby and floral notes the gin has to offer so that it is less dominated by citrus.

-Alternatively, many gin drinkers adore that citrus bite and some distillers would prefer you ramp up the citrus with an old fashioned slice of lime.
-Bombay Sapphire, JJ Whitley London Dry and Porters Gin all suggest a lime pairing.
+Alternatively, many gin drinkers adore that citrus bite and some distillers recommend you ramp up the citrus with an old fashioned slice of lime.
+Ableforth's Bathtub Gin Cask Aged and Adnams Copperhouse Dry Gin both suggest a lime pairing.

 The dominant flavours in aromatic and herbaceous gins like Ancient Mariner cry out for some fresh herbs to be added so that they pop even more on the nose.
 Savoury garnishes such as rosemary or rocket smell very strongly of fresh grass and pepper, which pairs well with both the herby botanicals and with the juniper.